JackHamer09/zkSync-era-Hardhat-example/README.md

     npm run deploy greeter.ts
     ```

-  - ERC20 Token - this contract will let you deploy your own custom token to zkSync 2.0.
+  - ERC20 Token - this is a multifile contract that will let you deploy your own custom token to zkSync 2.0.
     - Fill in the values for your token in `deploy/erc20.ts`
     - Deploy the contract
       ```bash